African American Heritage Society Events

 March 5, 2016 - Vanishing Occupations: (Black Farmers) presented by Charlene Gilbert, Professor and Award wining Documentary Producer.
 Presented in collaboration with Florida Humanities Council and Pensacola State college, Location: PSC Hagler Auditorium

-March 5, 2016 - WSRE TV Interview with Charlene Gilbert filmed at WSRE TG Studio B
+March 5, 2016 - WSRE TV Interview with Charlene Gilbert filmed at WSRE TV Studio B

 February 20, 2016 – Black History Month Program, AAHS Readers Ensemble performs at NAS Navy/Exchange Pensacola Mall

-November 7, 2015 – Isaac Murphy, “Prince of Jockeys”, Presented by Dr. Pellom Mcdaniels, at The Earle Bowden Building, 7pm.
-Sponsored by the Florida Humanities Council.
+November 7, 2015 – Presentation: Isaac Murphy, “Prince of Jockeys”, by Dr. Pellom Mcdaniels, at The Earle Bowden Building, 7 PM.
+Co-sponsored by the Florida Humanities Council.

 September 17-19, 2015 – “By These Hands” Weekend Workshop with guest speakers highlighting the Vernacular Markers of Pensacola’s Historic African American Cemeteries.
 Co-sponsored with the UWF Archaeological Institute and the UWF Historic Trust (Program presented at various locations)

-June 20, 2015 – The AAHS hosts Book signing Celebration for Georgia Smith, author of “Elizabeth Finds Freedom For Christmas”.
+June 20, 2015 – The AAHS hosts Book signing Celebration for Georgia Smith, author of “Elizabeth Finds Freedom For Christmas.”
 Location: E.S.
-Cobb Community Center (601 E. Mallory St.) 1-2:30 pm.
+Cobb Community Center (601 E. Mallory St.) 1 PM - 2:30 PM.